Five years on and sexual assault still has a home on campus. What now? - Honi Soit

 If the census date has passed, students have to go through the bureaucracy of special considerations or discontinue without fail, which have narrow and arbitrary time windows, meaning these are only exerciseable if students can secure documentation before the option expires.
 The burden falls on survivors to develop resilience themselves, expected to navigate these processes just as they experience one of the most stressful periods of their lives.

-This environment has been exacerbated by the Job-ready Graduates Package passed in 2020, which brought back the subject withdrawal date and removed access to HECS for students with a completion rate of less than half of their coursework in an academic year.
+This environment has been exacerbated by the Job-ready Graduates Package passed in 2020, which brought back the subject withdrawal date and punitively removed access to HECS for students with a completion rate of less than half of their coursework in an academic year.
+The University took no public stance against the legislation.

 For students to comfortably continue their degrees, special considerations and restrictions on degree progression need to be reformed.
 Even changes as simple as content warnings can make units more accessible, allowing students to remain enrolled.
 Informing students of when they may be exposed to potentially re-traumatising material and providing alternatives for assessment, especially when they do not have a choice of stepping away, may seem small but can be the difference between being able to take a course or not, and this, on an individual level, can be really impactful.

-Resistance to reform rests on the belief that relaxed accommodations would be abused by students faking or overstating illness or misadventure, eroding the University’s capacity to produce employable, time-managing graduates.
+Resistance to reform rests on the belief that relaxed accommodations would be abused by students with vexatious claims, faking or overstating an illness or misadventure, and eroding the University’s capacity to produce employable, time-managing graduates.
 This fails to consider that modern workplaces are not inflexible, and that same-day GPs who sign off on validating documentation are also in a position of believing students, who they are sometimes seeing for the first time, relying on their accounts of their symptoms or history.
 A higher bureaucratic burden then does not serve as an effective filter preventing exploitation, at least not to the extent that justifies prejudicing those unable to find and acquire professional paperwork quickly.

 That being said, there have been small improvements, including recent changes to special considerations at USyd where documentation is no longer required for extensions of less than 5 days.
 This is a result of advocacy by the SRC.